pranavakadiyala/Portfolio/critique-by-design.md

 Looking at three different, not so obvious % change metrics was confusing.
 Kerala stood out because of big graphs.

-Majority thought that the government or interest groups were the main audience.
+Majority thought that the government or education policy interest groups were the main audience.
 General Indian population was also mentioned to be the audience - for general awareness.

 Some important and relevant changes suggested - split up the graphs and highlight some states.

 ### Sketch 2 feedback:
 It was much quickly comprehended - could be because the important data labels were already explained.
 However, the major pro was how quickly trends were identified both within each tab and also overall.
-The overall message was understood to mean - almost all states were increased budget in 21-22 based on previous year spending.
+The overall message was understood to mean - almost all states were increased budget in 21-22 based on previous year spending - except Assam and TN.
+Assam also stands out in the first tab visual as the only state spending more than budgeted.

 There was a consensus that this graph was better than the previous in terms of ease of comprehension.